AKeyNo/hello-there/README.md

 docker-compose up --build --force-recreate
 ```

-In Docker, open the shell for the main application (called hello-there), and type the following command.
+In Docker, open the shell for the main application (called hello-there), and type the following commands to generate and seed the database.

 ```
 npx prisma migrate dev
+npx prisma db seed
 ```

+After running these commands, it will be on http://localhost:3000/.

 ## License